The GRB Intrinsic Duration Distribution: Progenitor Insights Across Cosmic Time: Introduction

 Despite many thousands of observations of gamma-ray bursts (GRBs), the most luminous events in our universe, there still remain fundamental questions about the nature of their progenitor systems.
 We know that many long (duration lasting more than about 2 seconds), spectrally soft GRBs likely result from collapse of massive stars, based on the presence of coincident supernovae in their spectra and light curves \citep{Gal98,Hjorth03, WB06, HB12} as well as their locations in star forming regions in their host galaxies \citep{Bloom02,Ly17}.
 We have similar circumstantial evidence for short (gamma-ray duration lasting less than about 2 seconds), spectrally hard GRBs associated with compact object mergers, in particular from their locations on the outskirts of their host galaxies, expected from the system's proper motion during the time between formation and merger, first suggested by \cite{NPP92} and later confirmed observationally \citep[e.g.][]{Fong2010, Fong2013}.
 And we have firm evidence that at least one short GRB, GRB170817, is associated with the merger of two neutron stars based on the coincident gravitational waves detected alongside this GRB\footnote{We note, however, this may not be a typical short GRB due to its low luminosity, soft spectrum, and unusual time profile \citep[e.g.][]{Kasliwal2017}.} \citep{Ab17}.\\

 However, the traditional assumption that short, hard GRBs are associated with binary compact object mergers, and that long, soft GRBs result from a massive star collapse has been upended by a number of recent observations and theoretical studies, including evidence of a kilonovae (typically associated with binary neutrons star mergers) in long duration GRBs \citep[][although see \cite{Ris25}]{Rast22, Troja22, Yang22, Zhang2022, Yang24, Levan24}, a supernova associated with a short GRB \citep{Ross22}, and evidence that compact object mergers appear to be the reason behind the uptick in the long GRB rate density at low redshift \citep{Pet24, LR24, Chen24}.
+Additionally, \cite{Dimple22} and \cite{Dimple24} showed that some short GRBs at higher redshifts exhibit characteristics of collapsar progenitors.
 There are also suggestions that certain sub-classes of GRBs potentially originate from distinct progenitors, including low-luminosity GRBs \citep{Sod06,Guet07}, radio bright and radio dark GRBs \citep{chakraborty2022,LR22}, short GRBs with extended emission \citep{Metz08,Kan15}, and one GRB that repeated multiple times over a 24 hour period \citep{Lev25}. \\

 Furthermore, and importantly, some GRBs {\em appear} as long GRBs, but in fact have very short prompt duration when corrected for cosmological time dilation.
 Two excellent examples are the very high redshift GRB120923A and GRB090429B.
 The former, with a measured prompt duration of $27.2$ s is at a redshift of $(1+z) = 8.8$ \citep{Tan18}, bringing its intrinsic duration down to just $3$ seconds.
 Meanwhile, GRB090429B is measured at a redshift of $(1+z) = 10.4$ \citep{Cuc11}, bringing its observed duration of $5.8$ seconds down to just $0.56$ seconds.
 We discuss these bursts further below, but our point here is that any inferences based on classification by duration need to account for cosmological time dilation.\\